| |

 their grenades, whistles were blowing, and NCO's were screaming to halt

 the action.
-Luckily, for me and all it was only a practice grenade, where a small charge blows out a wax seal at the bottom end of the grenade.
+Luckily, for me and all involved it was only a practice grenade, where a small charge blows out a wax seal at the bottom end of the grenade.
 The

-Week eight was almost
+Week eight training was almost

 January 1959 with a Regimental Parade.